plouis35/QuickSpec/README.md

 # QuickSpec
-Quick-look spectra reduction &amp; calibration [!WARNING]
+Quick-look spectra reduction &amp; calibration
-> :warning: it does not generate science-grade spectra - it is dedicated to spectroscopy introduction
+> :warning: does not generate science-grade spectra
+> please use insted :
+> - specinti
+> - demetra
+> - spcaudace

 ## Usage : please go to this youtube video